JonaHesselmann/linsolve/README.md

 ## Documentation

-The project’s documentation is automatically generated using <strong>JSDoc</strong>, a powerful tool for creating documentation directly from the comments in the code.
+The project’s documentation is automatically generated using **JSDoc**, a powerful tool for creating documentation directly from the comments in the code.
 This ensures that the documentation stays up to date as the code evolves, making it easier for developers to understand and contribute to the project.

-You can find the full documentation <a href="./docs/jsdoc/index.html" target="_blank">here</a>.
+You can find the full documentation [here](https://jonahesselmann.github.io/linsolve/docs/jsdoc/index.html).

 **********